 - ¼ tsp ground cardamom

-- Preheat oven to 180 °C and line a large tray with baking paper.
+Preheat oven to 180°C and line a large baking tray with baking paper.

-- Lay your scones on a lined baking tray and brush the tops with one beaten egg - this will give it a glorious brown and shine!
+Lay your scones on a lined baking tray and brush the tops with one beaten egg – this will give them a glorious brown and shine!

-8. Bake for 20 minutes, remove and leave to cool on a cooling rack.
+Bake for 20 minutes, remove from the oven and leave to cool on a cooling rack.

 Watch our how-to video here: